My Journey to healing

 As I continued to deteriorate, my mother did her best to find answers and discovered I was dealing with late-stage neuro Lyme disease.
 I finally knew what was trying to kill me, but I had a long, scary road ahead.
 I was put on three antibiotics, and every minute felt like an eternity.
 I wanted to leave this world.

-Six weeks later, I was out of hell and back to rebuilding my body again.
+Six weeks later, I was out of hell and back to rebuilding my body again, but still a shell of who I was, always in a fog.
 Over the next few years, I tried everything to heal, from stinging myself with bees to herbals to stem cells, which caused mast cell activation syndrome.

-I educated myself about everything related to mast cells and mold and found a doctor who could provide medications to help stabilize me.
+I educated myself about everything related to mast cells, Lyme, and mold.
+I found a doctor who could provide medications to help stabilize me.
 Unfortunately, they didn’t help much.
 Then I heard about a friend who was trying brain retraining for healing the nervous system.

 It seemed strange to me because all my previous methods had been hardcore killing protocols, but at this point, it was worth a shot.
 To my surprise, it worked.
 I was back to walking down the detergent aisle within two weeks and eating pizza in six weeks!
 This experience made me realize how powerful the brain is and that I could heal myself with brain retraining methods.

 I was moving forward and healing when COVID-19 hit.
 About a month into isolation, while watching a friend's funeral online, my brain went back into fight-or-flight mode.
 I became reactive to everything again and developed TMD (TMJ) as a result of the stress.
 I couldn’t wear a mouth splint, so I couldn't talk, and I was always in severe pain and dizzy.
 Every night was terrifying, and I was a mess.
 My husband and I separated, and every time he was on the property, or if I heard his voice or saw him, I would clench and get extremely dizzy.
 Every interaction made me worse, so we stayed separated.
-It was hard on both of us.
+It was hard on both of us and our kids, but I realized how much my brain was reactive to our toxic relationship and lack of healthy communication.

 It took everything in me to find tools to help calm my limbic system.
 One of the most powerful tools was Faster EFT.
 I worked with several practitioners, and little by little, we tackled my traumas and limiting beliefs, one by one.
 It was like opening Pandora’s box—extremely painful at first—but then I started seeing my body respond.
 I became less reactive to my mouth splint and could wear it.
 I could talk to my husband without fear, voice my needs, and felt empowered for the first time in my life.
 It was like shedding the baggage I had carried my entire life, and I saw myself for the first time.
 It was amazing, and I wanted everyone to know about it.

-I was honest with my husband and told him I needed to leave the marriage.
+I was honest with my husband and told him I needed to leave the marriage to be myself.
 We finalized our divorce in 2021.
-It was the hardest move I’ve ever made, but I knew it was best.
+It was the hardest move I’ve ever made, but I knew it was best and I wanted to continue to show up for myself and for my kids.

 My kids saw me as a healthy person for the first time, both emotionally and physically.
 I changed over 250 memories and limiting beliefs and can honestly say my life is very different now.
 I crave personal growth and understand how important my relationship with myself is so I can show up better for others.